-Unless you’re staying with trusted friends or family, or you really trust hotel staff, don’t leave your pet alone without putting him or her up in a crate first.
-While you may trust Buddy not to cause any damage or break free, if the door is opened, they could try to make a run for it.
+Unless you’re staying with trusted friends or family, don’t leave your pet alone without putting him or her in a crate first.
+While you may trust your dog not to cause any damage or break free, if the door is opened, they could try to make a run for it.
 Again, we understand you trust your pet, but it’s better not to take any risks.
 While your pet may be great at home, a new environment could produce different reactions.
-For more tips, check out the travel pet etiquette tips.

 Staying in a hotel?
 Before you book rooms for the whole fam, be sure to read the hotel’s policy on pets, as not all pet-friendly hotels have the same pet-friendly rules.
-Some hotels have weight limits while others may have species or specific breed limits.
+Some hotels have weight limits, while others may have species or specific breed limits.
 It’s better to know ahead of time whether the family addition can stay in the hotel, rather than be potentially turned away at the door.
-Check out our guide to the ultimate pet friendly hotel chains and travel to book the perfect room.

 In some cities, certain dog breeds are required to wear harnesses or muzzles.
 Make sure you know where you’re traveling to and if there’s anything specific you need for your pet.
 If you do need to buy a specific harness, be sure to purchase it.
 Better to follow the rules than to pay the price.

-If your dog or cat isn’t microchipped already, talk to your vet before setting off about getting the microchip ID for your best friend before you leave for your journey.
+If your dog or cat isn’t microchipped already, talk to your vet about getting the microchip ID for your best friend before you leave for your journey.
 This ensures that should your pet run away from you, a quick scan should find where they belong.
 While microchipping your pet is great, it’s not the only thing that will help.
 Be sure to update all tags on your pet’s collar.
 Even if they don’t wear a collar at home, having one while out of town with your contact info on it will help in case of emergency.

 Especially in public spaces, and even your own hotel, not every grassy spot outside is meant for animals.
 If you want your four-legged friend to get some outside time, be sure to read any signs that indicate whether or not this spot is for them to use.
 If there is no sign, ask!
 Go to the hotel concierge or ask a park worker to see if the land is dog or pet-friendly.
 If not, they should be able to guide you in the direction of a space that is.
 And of course, if your pet uses the space as a bathroom, be sure to clean up after them with eco-friendly animal waste bags from The Original Poop Bags®!

-This one is super important, as in some cases, travel companies may not even let your pet board or enter the hotel if they're not up to date with vaccines.
+This one is super important, as in some cases, travel companies may not even let your pet board your transportation or enter the hotel if they're not up to date with vaccines.
 Take your pet to the vet before you leave for your trip to make sure you get the all clear to head out.
 If your pet takes any special medications, remember to bring enough for the whole trip.
-For more travel tips, check out the ASPCA’s tips on traveling with your pets.

 Rebecca is a recent DC college grad who left the city of eternal brunch for the city of eternal spring to become a content writer at AllTheRooms, the world's first vacation rental search engine in Medellin, Colombia.
 Likes include puppies, hiking, books, and fighting injustice.
 Dislikes include spiders.